Cosys-Lab/Cosys-AirSim/docs/lidar.md

 X Y Z                     | Position of the lidar relative to the vehicle (in NED, in meters)
 Roll Pitch Yaw            | Orientation of the lidar relative to the vehicle  (in degrees, yaw-pitch-roll order to front vector +X)
-DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") PauseAfterMeasurement     | Pause the simulation after each measurement.
-Useful for API interaction to be synced GenerateNoise             | Generate and add range-noise based on normal distribution if set to true MinNoiseStandardDeviation | The standard deviation to generate the noise normal distribution, in meters.
+DataFrame                 | Frame for the points in output ("VehicleInertialFrame" or "SensorLocalFrame") GenerateNoise             | Generate and add range-noise based on normal distribution if set to true MinNoiseStandardDeviation | The standard deviation to generate the noise normal distribution, in meters.
 This is the minimal noise (at 0 distance)
 NoiseDistanceScale        | To scale the noise with distance, set this parameter.
 This way the minimal noise is scaled depending on the distance compared to total maximum range of the sensor